Jerenaux/basic-mmo-phaser/README.md

 Clone the repository.
 Inside the newly created directory, run `npm install` to install the Node.js packages listed in `package.json`.
 Then run `node server.js` to start the server.
 The server will listen to connections on port `8081`; you can change that behaviour by editing the code.
 You can access the app by navigating to http://localhost:8081/.

+## Donate

+If you want to support me to make more open-source code and tutorials like this one, consider having a look at my [donation page](http://www.dynetisgames.com/donate/donation).
+In particular, take a minute to have a look at my [Patreon page](https://www.patreon.com/jeromerenaux), where you can find a listing of rewards for various levels of recurring contributions!